Pratap Keshari Deo

 Maharaja Pratap Keshari Deo (5 October 1919 – 8 October 2001) was an Indian politician.
 He was the last ruler of Kalahandi State from 1939 to 1947.
-Post-independence, he was elected from the Kalahandi in Odisha to the Lower House of the Indian Parliament the Lok Sabha.
+Post-independence, he was elected from the Kalahandi constituency in Odisha to the Lower House of the Indian Parliament the Lok Sabha.
 He was deputy Leader of the Opposition, Orissa Legislative Assembly, 1952—1956.